FSKTMCoders/wix1002-viva1/README.md

 Prepare it in the markdown file dedicated for each question's directory.

 ### Codes
-Coding should be in its repective directory.
-Question 1 codes must be in `q1` directory and so on.
+Coding should be in its respective directory.
+E.g. Question 1 codes must be in `q1` directory and so on.